burlachenkok/exploring-python3/python3-note.md

 python -m notebook
 ```

-Start the web server and allow incoming connections from all network interfaces will be accepted:
+Start the web server and allow incoming connections from all network interfaces to be accepted:

 ```bash
 python -m notebook --ip 0.0.0.0 --port 9999
 ```

-In recent versions to skip the password requirement, you may want to use the:
+In recent versions, to skip the password requirement, you may want to use the:
 ```bash
 python -m notebook --ip 0.0.0.0 --port 9999 --NotebookApp.token='' --NotebookApp.password=''
 ```

-> If you have problems with accessing the web server the first thing is to take a look if the port that you have specified to listen accepts incoming network connection.
-In POSIX OS it can be done by using the [netstat](https://linux.die.net/man/8/netstat) command:
+> If you have problems with accessing the web server, the first thing is to take a look at whether the port that you have specified to listen accepts incoming network connection.
+In POSIX OS, it can be done by using the [netstat](https://linux.die.net/man/8/netstat) command:
 >  ```python
 >  netstat -nap | grep -E "tcp(.)*LISTEN"
 >  ```
-> Please be aware that if the server is running on some machine it can be a case that the computer administrator blocks the ports for connecting to it from outside.
+> Please be aware that if the server is running on some machine, it can be a case that the computer administrator blocks the ports for connecting to it from outside.
 In Linux-based OS, by default, in most cases, people use [iptables](https://linux.die.net/man/8/iptables) to configure acceptance of incoming connections.

 > The first thing you can try to execute from the root is the following command to allow all incoming connections from all interfaces:
 > ```python
 > iptables -I INPUT -j ACCEPT
 > ```
-> It's bad for production, but fine for development or prototyping.
+> It's bad for production but fine for development or prototyping.
-> Alternatively you can create an SSH tunnel from your local machines (from which you create the SSH session) to a remote machine which listens specific port in Jupyter Notebook (for example 2222) via the following command: `ssh -L 0.0.0.0:2222:remoteHost:2222 yourUserName@remoteHost`
+> Alternatively, you can create an SSH tunnel from your local machines (from which you create the SSH session) to a remote machine that listens to a specific port in Jupyter Notebook (for example 2222) via the following command: `ssh -L 0.0.0.0:2222:remoteHost:2222 yourUserName@remoteHost`

-Python notebook files extension is `*.ipynb`.
+The Python notebook files' extension is `*.ipynb`.
 The notebook contains code snippets and Markdown text organized by cells.
-Therefore cells can be one of two types:
+Therefore, cells can be one of two types:
 * Code
 * Markdown